Moroccan wine: History

 Viticulture in the region of today's Morocco is believed to have been introduced by Phoenician settlers, and was definitely established in the era of Ancient Rome.
 Large-scale viticulture was introduced into Morocco by French colonists, just as it was to the neighboring country of Algeria.
 However, the quantities of Moroccan wine produced was never nearly as high as that of Algerian wine.
-At the time of the country's independence in 1955, there was 55000 ha.
-Although much of the French expertise left when Morocco became independent, the wine trade continued to be significant into the 1960s, until EEC introduced quotas in 1967 which led to significant reductions in the previous export to the EEC countries.
+At the time of the country's independence in 1956, there were 55000 ha of vineyards.

+Although much of the French expertise left when Morocco became independent, the wine trade continued to be significant into the 1960s.
+After independence, access to the French market was increasingly restricted by tariffs.
+In 1967, France abolished Morocco's duty-free quota of one million hectolitres; Moroccan wine exports fell from 1.7 million hectolitres in 1959 to 700,000 hectolitres in 1968.

 Under a combination of restricted access to the traditional market, and competition from overproduction in other Mediterranean countries, much of the wine production became uneconomical, and a significant portion of Morocco's vineyards were grubbed up and replaced with other crops.
-In the period 1973–1984, the vast majority of the vineyards were also taken over by the Moroccan state.
+The state takeover of vineyards was gradual.
+The state agricultural company SODEA was established in 1972, and a major recovery of agricultural land still held by foreigners took place in 1973, with transferred vineyards placed under SODEA's management.

 The state introduced measures such as fixed prices for grapes, irrespective of quality, which were not compatible with regaining competitiveness, and generally handled its vineyard very poorly.

 In the early 1990s, there were 40000 ha of vineyards in Morocco, of which 13000 ha were planted with vines for wine production (rather than for table grape or raisin production), and of these vineyards, more than half had old or diseased vines of low productivity.

 In the 1990s, during the rule of Hassan II of Morocco, the Moroccan wine production started to improve due to foreign (primarily French) investment and know-how.
-This was achieved by offering foreign wine companies the possibility for long-term lease of vineyards from the state agricultural company SODEA.
+This was achieved by offering foreign wine companies the possibility for long-term lease of vineyards from SODEA.
 Several large Bordeaux-based wine companies, including Groupe Castel, William Pitters and Taillan, entered into such partnerships, which have been successful in reviving the Moroccan wine industry.

-As an example, the Castel brand Boulaouane was the best-selling foreign wine in France as of 2005, and the vineyard area had expanded to 50000 ha in the early 2000s.
+As an example, the Castel brand Boulaouane was the best-selling foreign wine in France as of 2005, and the total vineyard area, including vines grown for table grapes and raisins, had expanded to 50000 ha in the early 2000s.
+A 2005 sector report estimated that 10700 ha were devoted specifically to wine-grape production.
 Some smaller investors, more oriented toward higher quality wines than the high-volume market, have later followed.